pkaram/Distributions_Playground/README.md

 ![](screenshot.png)

-### To build image execute the following
+To build image make sure that you are in the project directory and execute the following:

 ```
- docker build -t distributions_playground .
+ docker build -t dummy_image_name .
 ```

-### To run image after a pull request execute the following
+After image is built to run execute the following:

 ```
-docker run -p 80:80 distributions_playground
+docker run -p 80:80 dummy_image_name
 ```

-Access app on:
+Access the app on:

 ```
 http://localhost